mavenoutline/restful-api-standard/README.md

 ## Contact Us
-MavenOutline develops high-quality mobile and web applications to help startups succeed.
+<a href="https://mavenoutline.com">MavenOutline</a> develops high-quality mobile and web applications to help startups succeed.
-Made with ❤️ by <a href="https://mavenoutline.com">MavenOutline</a>